toludoyin/car-price-prediction/README.md

 Car Price Predictor Website: https://car-prices-prediction-a.herokuapp.com/

 # **Car price prediction**
 The car price prediction project, analyses and predict car prices using the car features as input.
-The aim of the project is to help users predict the price of their preffered brand along with its qualities before placing an order.
+The aim of the project is to help users either buyers and sellers predict the price of their preffered brand along with its qualities before placing an order.

 ## Outline of project
 1. Data Collection